The American Association of Physics Teachers, Incorporated

 (b) Section Recognition.
 Ten or more members of the members of the Association, in an area deemed appropriate by the Board, may petition the Board through the Secretary to be authorized by the Board to form a Section.
 A Section shall not be formed that includes part of the territory of any existing Section unless either (i) that Section expressly releases such territory, or (ii) the Board, by affirmative vote of two-thirds of those members present at a meeting, declares that such territory be released.
 Any Section not providing evidence of Section activity for a period of two years maybe declared inactive by the Board.
 Recognition as a Section may be withdrawn by the Board for cause.

-Section 7.02.
+Section VII.2.
 Section Representatives.
-Section Representatives are elected by Association.
-Members of the Association may join one or more Sections but shall vote for a Section Representative in one Section only.
-All Section meetings shall be individual Sections to be their representatives at meetings of the Section Representatives and are required to attend meetings of the members.
+Section Representatives are elected by individual Sections to be their representatives at meetings of the Section Representatives and are required to attend meetings of the members.
 Section Representatives must be members of the Association and of the Section they represent.
 Section Representatives serve as advisors to the Association, and the Chair and a Vice Chair of the Section Representatives serve as ex officio voting members of the Board.
 The body of Section Representatives shall have its own governing documents that must not contravene the By-Laws of the Association.

 (a) Chair and Vice Chair of the Section Representatives.
 The Section Representatives, at a meeting coincident with the annual meeting of the Association, shall elect a Vice Chair, who must be a Section Representative at the time of election.
 The Vice Chair shall hold office from the close of that annual meeting until the close of the second annual meeting after assuming office.
 The Vice Chair of the Section Representatives shall become Chair of the Section Representatives following the two-year term as Vice Chair and shall serve a two-year term as Chair.
 The Chair and Vice Chair of the Section Representatives must be members of the Association throughout their terms.
 A vacancy in the office of Chair of the Section Representatives shall be filled by the automatic succession of the Vice Chair, who shall also serve the normal two-year term as Chair of the Section Representatives.
 A vacancy in the office of Vice Chair of the Section Representatives shall be filled by election from among the Section Representatives at the next annual meeting.
 This may lead to a vacancy in the office for part of a year.